 7. See multiple homes

-Keep your schedule open so you can pounce when a great home is listed, especially if you’re in a competitive seller’s market.
-If a home comes on the market, you could gain an edge over other buyers the sooner you see it and put your offer in.
+- Keep your schedule open so you can pounce when a great home is listed, especially in a competitive seller’s market.
+You could gain an edge over other buyers the sooner you see it and put your offer in.

 8. Make an offer

-Once you find “the one,” it’s time to make an offer, which your agent can help with.
-A complete offer package should include your offer price, your preapproval letter, proof of funds for a down payment (this helps in competitive markets), a personal letter to the seller to help your offer stand out, and terms or contingencies.
+How to get started: Once you find “the one,” your real estate agent will help you prepare a complete offer package, including your offer price, your preapproval letter, proof of funds for a down payment (this helps in competitive markets) and terms or contingencies.
+Adding in a personal letter to the seller can also help your offer stand out.

-Once an offer is accepted, you’ll need to sign a purchase agreement that includes the price of the home and estimated closing date.
-Then you’ll pay an earnest money deposit, which shows that you’re serious about purchasing the home.
-It’s typically about 1 percent to 2 percent of the total purchase price.
-The seller may have a right to keep the money if you back out of the contract.
+- Once an offer is accepted, you’ll sign a purchase agreement that includes the price of the home and estimated closing date.
+You’ll need to pay an earnest money deposit, typically 1 percent to 2 percent of the purchase price.
+The seller may have a right to keep the money if you back out.

-However, there are cases where you can back out of a contract without penalties.
-That’s where contingency clauses come in and typically include appraisal, financing and home inspection and are designed to protect the buyer.
-For example, if a home inspection report shows major problems, you can back out of the contract and get your earnest money back.
+- Contingency clauses are designed to protect the buyer and typically include appraisal, financing and home inspection.
+If a home inspection report shows major problems, you can often back out of the contract and get a refund.